 A Lifetime ISA is a government-backed savings scheme designed to help you save towards your first home, retirement or both.
 You can put your money into a Cash or Stocks and Shares Lifetime ISA.

-You can save up to £4,000 a year into a Lifetime ISA and the government will reward you with a 25% bonus based on the amount you pay in during the tax year, up to £1,000.
-Each tax year runs from 6th April to 5th April.
+You can save up to £4,000 a year into a Lifetime ISA and the government will reward you with a 25% bonus of the amount you’ve paid in - adding up to £1,000 extra.
+Each tax year runs from 6 April to 5 April the following year.

-The bonus will be calculated and paid monthly, so you will earn 25% of the amount you pay in over a year up to £4,000.
+The bonus is calculated and paid monthly, so you will earn 25% of the amount you pay in over a year up to £4,000.